Do your gums bleed every time you brush your teeth? Do they hurt when you eat certain hot or cold foods?

 Patients who have advanced signs of gum disease may be treated with laser dentistry.
 The dental laser carefully targets diseased gum tissue, cauterizing it with a sterile beam of laser energy.

-The only way to know which treatment will be most effective for you is to visit Dr. Petkevis in his Chester Springs dentist office.
+The only way to know which treatment will be most effective for you is to visit Dr. Petkevis at his Chester Springs dentist office near you.
 Schedule a worry-free exam today.

 Gum Disease FAQs

 What will happen if I delay treatment for gum disease?